Tokyo in June : Best Things to Do 2021

 The man made island on Tokyo Bay, Odaiba is the district known for shopping and entertainments.
 Odaiba offers a wide selection of museums, indoor amusement facilities, large shopping malls and places to eat, which a whole day is not even enough to see all you want.

-Here are the best highlights of Odaiba in 2020!
+Here are the best highlights of Odaiba!

 June could be a gloomy month since there are quite a few rainy days.
 However, there are various kinds of indoor activities in Tokyo which are perfect getaways during rainy the season!
 Museums, amusement parks, shopping malls and unique cafes, Tokyo will surely entertain you without sunshine!
-Here are some of the hottest indoor spots in Tokyo in 2020 summer!
+Here are some of the hottest indoor spots in Tokyo this summer!

 VR Ninja Dojo: